Unbinilium/Redirector/README.md

 ### Config

-The default config stored in `js/config`, the position upper the priority higher, timeout unit `ms`:
+The default config is stored in `js/config`, the position upper the priority higher, with timeout unit `ms`:

 ```js
 var testURL = [